Sam-Varghese/Notes/Networking/Networking_Notes.md

 * Never use a secondary storage device without scanning it for virus.
 * Always scan files downloaded from the internet.
 * Use licensed software.
+* Put password protection to the PC.
+*